johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/basics/move_file_dir.md

 # Moving, copying, deleting files and directories

-Next I want to make a copy of my `notes.txt` file and place it in my `home` directory, so I have a copy to work on.
+I want to make a copy of my `notes.txt` file and place it in my `home` directory, so I have a copy to work on.
 To do this I can use `cp`. `cp` takes two arguments, the first gives the filepath of the file or directory I want to copy (`~/linux_intro/notes/wk_1/notes.txt`), and the second gives the location of where I want to put the file or directory (`~/notes.txt`):

 ```
 cp ~/linux_intro/notes/wk_1/notes.txt ~/notes.txt